 ON THE ROAD

-- Driveability: The big 259kW/520Nm 5.7 litre Hemi V8 whisks the 2.3-tonne Grand Cherokee along effortlessly, but the trade-off is a heavy thirst for fuel – even with its cylinder-shutdown system.
+Driveability: The big 259kW/520Nm 5.7 litre Hemi V8 makes the 2.3-tonne Grand Cherokee surprisingly swift.
+The trade-off is a heavy thirst for fuel, particularly around town, even with the fuel-saving cylinder-shutdown system.

-- Suspension: Our car was equipped with Jeep's Quadra-Lift air suspension system, allowing ride height to be varied between 192mm and 271mm.
-The all-independent air suspension delivers a smooth ride, but is a little too soft, wallowing a little over uneven secondary roads.
+The all-independent air suspension delivers a smooth ride, but is a little too soft, wallowing over uneven surfaces.

-The steering is light and the Grand Cherokee doesn't suffer from an excessively wide turning circle.
+The steering is light, with a surprisingly tight turning circle, but feels disconnected and vague.
 It's easy to pilot around town, and rides comfortably over pretty much any surface.

 WARRANTY AND SERVICING

 Service costs: Servicing intervals are set for every 12,000km, with an typical service costing between $470 - $500.
 The first major service is due at 48,000km, and costs roughly $1250.

 Volvo XC60 T6 ($67,990) - The only competitor to offer a stronger focus on safety, but a size smaller.
 Just as swift but without the thirst, although with a shorter feature list than the big Jeep. (see XC60 reviews)

 Toyota Prado VX ($74,404) - A family friendly seven-seater, equally capable off-road with a more economical V6, but priced a little higher and lacking the luxury feel and presence of the Grand Cherokee. (see Prado reviews)

 Volkwagen Touareg V6 FSI ($77,990) - Excellent interior presentation and a sophisticated drivetrain featuring an eight-speed automatic.